shawnohare/blog/content/post/features.md

 +++
 date = "2015-12-09T17:23:10-07:00"
 updated = "2016-05-07T09:55:48-07:00"
+title = "Features"
-title = "Post with Mathematics" description="Showcase some of the blog's features." tags = ["sample", "latex", "mathjax"] showPostTimes = true
+description="Showcase some of the blog's features." tags = ["sample", "latex", "mathjax"] showPostTimes = true
 +++

-This post primarily serves as an example post to very specifically test how mathematics markup like $\LaTeX$ is rendered.
+This post primarily serves as an example post to very specifically test the various features provided by blog themes.
+In particular, how mathematics markup like $\LaTeX$ is rendered.
 The treatment of LaTeX in markdown does not seem to be uniform across processors.
 Our hope is that these notes help to tease out edge cases.